PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 HTTP errors are often intermittent, and a simple retry will get you on your way.
 ConnectionError(ReadTimeoutError("HTTPSConnectionPool(host='conda.anaconda.org', port=443): Read timed out.",),)

-...and the `buildhub.sh` script is building the user container image (running Dockerfile.custom), just run `make notebook_image` to resume rebuilding the Jupyter Notebook user container image.
+...and the `buildhub.sh` script is building the user container image (running Dockerfile.custom), just run `make notebook_base`, then `make notebook_body`, and lastly `make notebook_image` to resume rebuilding the Jupyter Notebook singleuser container image (shows up as `jupyterhub-user` if you run `docker images` on the terminal).

 ## `[Errno 111] Connection Refused` or in the JupyterHub logs after running `starthub.sh` you see the error message `error: [ConfigProxy] Proxy error:  Error: connect EHOSTUNREACH 172.18.0.3:8080` or `tornado.curl_httpclient.CurlError: HTTP 599: Failed to connect to 172.18.0.X port 8080: Connection refused`
 This error could be due to JUPYTERHUB_SERVICE_HOST_IP changing value after restarting Docker server (after server reboot).
 To address this error, run the script `get_service_host_ip.sh` at the command line, which will provide you with the new JUPYTERHUB_SERVICE_HOST_IP value.
 This script automatically replaces the old value in the `.env` file with this new IP address.
-Run `restarthub.sh`.